sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 Phew!
 That was a long journey, and our event is probably very tired by now, but believe it or not, that is the journey every event goes through!
-Most of the time, this is never noticed because developers typically are only interested in one event phase or the other (and typically it is the bubbling phase).
+Most of the time, this is never noticed because developers are typically only interested in one event phase or the other (and it is usually the bubbling phase).

 It's worth spending some time playing around with event capturing and event bubbling and logging